sourcegraph/sourcegraph-public-snapshot/docs/dev/OAuth2.md

 ## Client authentication

-Every Sourcegraph instance is authenticated by a public/private keypair called the "Sourcegraph identity key" (or "ID key" for short), which is stored at `$SGPATH/appdata/global/core.serve/auth/id.pem`.
+Every Sourcegraph instance is authenticated by a public/private keypair called the "Sourcegraph identity key" (or "ID key" for short).
 This keypair is generated automatically at server startup if it does not exist and can alternatively be read from the environment variable `SRC_ID_KEY_DATA`.

 An instance is identified by its public key fingerprint (hereafter its "ID").
 This is also its OAuth2 client ID.
 Running `src meta config` or